 When the student has completed an activity, review the answers.
-Have the student read the entire page to you in order to be sure he or she is reading accurately.
+Have the student read the entire page to make sure that he or she is reading accurately.
 Review any errors with the student, giving him or her the opportunity to self-correct.